lenaviz/lenaviz/README.md

 ## Hello! 👋 Lena here!
-I'm a passionate student delving into the exciting world where data and design intersect.

-My interest in art and philosophy has driven me to explore creativity, critical thinking, and the human experience.
-This led me to appreciate design as a way to tell stories and delve into research, examining the connections between ideas, culture, and human behavior.

-I've discovered my passion in product design, where I combine design and research to make user-friendly solutions.
-I'm excited to explore the connection between data and design as I continue my studies in data analytics & visualizations.

-I'll be uploading projects here as I complete them, thanks for checking my page!
+ I'm a design technologist and current grad student specializing in data analytics and visualization.
+My passion is at the intersection of design and data, driven by a background in art and philosophy, which influences my approach to user-friendly product design.
+I'll be sharing my projects here as they are completed.
+Thanks for visiting!